 Wait, why would I want to learn from a professional in his/her studio?
 I was told that I needed a degree from a college to get work in the music business.

-You do not need a music degree to work in the music business.
+You do NOT need a music degree to work in the music business.
 This is a myth.
-You need only one thing: that is connections.
-Well two things, connections and talent.
+You really only need two things: connections and skills.

-Music degrees do not get you work and they will never ever get you work.
-Please read that again carefully.
-Music degrees will never help you to get work.
+A music degree will never get you work.
+We’ll say it once more: a music degree will never help you to get work.
 That is not how the industry works.
-If a music degree is important to you, great, then we strongly recommend you get one for your own personal reasons but know that it holds absolutely no advantage to you employment wise. if it is a career as an audio engineer, producer, DJ, beat maker, live sound engineer or composer you are after, then you need connections and talent and skills.
+If a music degree is important to you, that’s great; we strongly recommend that you get one for your own personal reasons, but please know that it holds absolutely no advantage to you when it comes to employment in the music industry.
+If your goal is to have a career as an audio engineer, producer, DJ, beat maker, live sound engineer or composer, then you need connections and talent and skills.

-Don’t get us wrong, a college degree is a wonderful thing but it will never get you work in our industry.
-We are happy to discuss this with you and your family and then you can verify everything we are telling you by talking to a renowned music producer when you meet him or her for your interview in his or her studio.
+Don’t get us wrong: a college degree is a wonderful thing, but it won't necessarily get you work in our industry.
+But you don’t have to take our word for it: you can verify this by asking the renowned music producer or audio engineer when we send you for your free pre-enrollment interview in his/her studio.

-How often is my apprenticeship?
+How long is my apprenticeship (externship)?
 How often will I go into the recording studio to learn as an apprentice?

 All of our students start off going twice per week, just like regular school.
 Then, after four weeks, if you work hard, study hard, and show up on time, you will be allowed into the recording studio more often.
 Some of our students go as often as seven to 11 times a week.
-It is really up to you and how bad you want it.
-Additionally you will be offered tutoring.
+It is really up to you and how badly you want it.
+Most apprenticeship (externship)s last 6 months at this frequency.

 Is this full time or part time?

-It can be both.
-Either.
-Some of our students go full time and others go part time.
+It can be either, or both.
+Some of our students go full time, and others go part time.

 It is all real.
-For 30 years we have been the school that places apprentices inside working recording studios.
+For 30 years, we have been the school that places apprentices inside working recording studios.
 We have the track record, the experience and the endorsements you will need to feel comfortable with us.
-Also, please be reminded, we are not asking you for any fees to visits a recording studio in your city so you can take a look at just how real this is.
-When your done reading, if you want to check us out fill out the Apply form above or below and see for yourself.
+Also, please be reminded, we are not asking you for any fees up front, and we’ll even send you for free to visit a recording studio in your city so you can take a look at just how real this is.
+When you’re done reading, fill out the Apply Form above or below, and see for yourself.